 Pipeline v3 - Correlation UMAP

 We use the read amplification profile to identify the 2 populations - singlets and non cell barcodes.
 Non cell barcodes have similar profiles and form dense clusters on the UMAP and correlation coverage plots.
 They have a higher correlation coefficient due to their bulk-like read profile as compared to singlets.
-These characteristics help differentiate merge clusters from singlet clusters.
+These characteristics help differentiate invalid barcode clusters from singlet clusters.